 "And do not carry a burden out of your house on the Sabbath or do any work..."

 5. Finish those weekly to-do's you didn't get to.

 This past Sunday, I cleaned my room, put together a meal plan, and folded laundry.
 If I don't have many leftover tasks, I scribble down some goals for the upcoming week.
 For blogging, I like to start emailing tourism boards/hotels early on, so I may say, "Email two hotels this week."
 For seeing friends, I may write down, "Try that new diner for breakfast."

-Make a goal to start a new bible plan!
+Want to make a goal for starting a new bible plan?
 Here's Five Bible Plans That'll Kick Your Butt.

 6. Look at my weekly expenses.

 Can I cut back somewhere?
 Are there any unnecessary items on my grocery list?
 Was I intentional with giving this week?
 I also like to pen in a few boxes in the margins of my planner, to track my "no spend" days.
 In addition to that, I like to keep tally of how much I do actually "spend" during the week on fun things.
 Knowing a number, makes it easier to spend less the next week.